-Following the CASA-Dublin orientation program, participants immerse themselves in regularly-offered Trinity College courses beside local students.
+Following the CASA-Dublin orientation program, participants immerse themselves in regularly-offered Trinity modules (classes) alongside full-degree students.
 Trinity has an extensive undergraduate course catalogue, with a diversity of course options.
-As part of their course selection, students have the option to partake in the award-winning Idea Translation Lab (ITL) , and also have the option to select one graduate Masters-level course from a variety of disciplines, subject to approval.

 The Irish System

-Irish students focus exclusively on a chosen area of study at the university level, and are therefore admitted by their schools or departments rather than centrally.
-At Trinity the process is quite competitive.
+Irish students focus exclusively on a chosen area of study at the university level, as they apply to a course of study in a specific area of study (i.e. Biology) and are therefore admitted to that course rather than to the university as a whole as is the case in the US.

 In Ireland, university-level study is much more self-directed, as students are given the autonomy to work and research independently.
 Participants will therefore need to be self-motivated and prepared to study independently in order to succeed in university-level courses in Ireland.